-The proposals will also be considered by the Alive West Norfolk Board on 20th July.
-Comments from the Board will be made available when the report is presented to Corporate Performance Panel (24th July) and Cabinet (1st August) and will be attached at Appendix 2.
+Please Note: These proposals will also be considered by the Alive West Norfolk Board on 20th July.
+Comments from the Board will be made available when the report is presented to Corporate Performance Panel (24th July) and Cabinet (1st August).